sxa/infrastructure/CONTRIBUTING.md

 You can propose contributions by sending pull requests (PRs) through GitHub.
 Following these guidelines will help us merge your pull requests smoothly:

-1. Your pull request is an opportunity to explain both what changes you'd like pulled in, but also _why_ you'd like them added.
+1. Your pull request is an opportunity to explain both what changes you would like pulled in, but also _why_ you'd like them added.
 Providing clarity on why you want changes makes it easier to accept, and provides valuable context to review.
 If there is a link to an issue in the PR that contains these details